10 Subtle Signs an Introvert Is Interested in You

 2. We know just a liiiiitle more about you than we reasonably should.

-That’s because we’ve been internet stalking researching you.
-It probably began the day we met you.
+That’s because we’ve been internet stalking — I mean, researching — you.
+It probably started the day we met you.
 We needed photos, whereabouts, interests, and that oh-so-important relationship status.
-We’ve googled your name, found you on Instagram, and checked for mutual friends on Facebook.
+We’ve Googled your name, found you on Instagram, and checked for mutual friends and followers.

 3. We’re often one of the first people to comment on or “like” your social media posts.

-This is the collateral damage of all that incessant internet stalking research.
+This is the collateral damage of all that incessant internet stalking — er, research.

 4. We watch you out of the corner of our eye.

 Not in a creepy way.
 We’re admiring you (and checking you out).
 Introverts are natural observers.
-If you catch us looking at you more than once, we might be into you.
+So if you catch us looking at you more than once, we might be into you.

 5. We laugh nervously around you.

 Or blush.
 Or stutter.
 Or get hopelessly tongue-tied.
-Generally, we appear nervous and/or hyper-alert in your presence.
+Basically, we seem nervous and/or a little hyper-alert in your presence.
 That’s because talking to you probably pushes us waaaay outside our introvert comfort zone.

 6. We write you a love letter.